osisoft/OCS-Docs/content/set-up/roles/roles-concept.md

 This new role is also shared with other tenants that join the community.
 For example, a tenant that joins "TEST COMMUNITY" will have the "TEST COMMUNITY Community Member" role added to their tenant as well.

 Users assigned the Community Member role have read permissions within the community by default.
-However, to allow community members to share data streams with a community, you must assign the Share permission for streams to their assigned tenant role.
+However, to allow community members to share data streams within a community, you must assign the Share permission for streams to their assigned tenant role.

 #### Community administrators (Preview)